-All undergraduate applicants regardless of citizenship who have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction must present a score of 500 or above on the paper-based version, or 61 on the Internet-based version of the Test of English as a Foreign Language (TOEFL).
-The International English Language Testing System (IELTS) score requirement for undergraduate applicants is 5.5.
-The TOEFL results submitted must not have been earned more than two years prior to the desired enrollment date.
-Individual campuses may require a higher score.
-Institutional TOEFL tests administered outside of CSUF are not acceptable.
+All undergraduate applicants whose native language is not English and who have not attended schools at the secondary level or above for at least three years full time where English is the principal language of instruction must present a score of 500 or above on the paper-based version, or 61 on the Internet-based version of the Test of English as a Foreign Language (TOEFL).
+Some majors and some campuses may require a higher score.
+A few campuses may also use alternative methods of assessing English fluency: Pearson Test of English Academic (PTE Academic), the International English Language Testing System (IELTS), and the International Test of English Proficiency (ITEP).
+Each campus will post the tests it accepts on its website and will notify students after they apply about the tests it accepts and when to submit scores.